Penstemon fruticosus: Names

 In English it is known by the common names of shrubby penstemon or bush penstemon.
+It is also occasionally known as desert penstemon.

 Range and habitat

 The species is native to the Pacific Northwest of North America from Oregon to British Columbia, and east to the Rocky Mountains of Wyoming, Montana, and Alberta.
 In Canada it grows in southwestern Alberta and the interior of British Columbia.
 In the Rocky Mountains it grows in Idaho and Montana, but only reaches as far south as Park County, Wyoming in the state's northwestern corner.
 In Washington and Oregon it is found in many areas from the eastern side to the Cascades.
 It grows at elevations of up to 3000 m.

 It grows on cliffs, rock outcrops, gravelly slopes, in forest openings, and along roadcuts.
 It is associated with sagebrush and with juniper woodlands.

 Conservation

 Shrubby penstemon was evaluated by NatureServe in 2016 and rated as secure (G5).
 They also rated it as secure (S5) in British Columbia and as apparently secure (S4) in Montana.
 In Alberta and Wyoming they rated it as vulnerable (S3), but have not evaluated it in Idaho, Washington, or Oregon.